phantomics/april/compatibility-notes.md

 ## Clasp

-Clasp and April are nearing full compatibility; currently are problems loading large APL files like those found in the `libraries/` subdirectory caused by Clasp's limit on the number of returned values from a function.
-The `random-state` library only gained compatibility with Clasp as of [this commit](https://github.com/Shinmera/random-state/commit/3e31e21ffde13555f73880e490e1f368d8cdbd58), so random number generation will only with with that or more recent commits of `random-state`.
+Clasp and April are nearing full compatibility; currently there are problems loading large APL files like those found in the `libraries/` subdirectory caused by Clasp's limit on the number of returned values from a function.
+The `random-state` library only gained compatibility with Clasp as of [this commit](https://github.com/Shinmera/random-state/commit/3e31e21ffde13555f73880e490e1f368d8cdbd58), so random number generation will only work with that or more recent commits of `random-state`.
 All of April's main tests pass in Clasp as long as it and `random-state` are up to date, but the  Stay tuned for more updates.

 ## Allegro CL